OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   **Online Advertising from AT&T Adworks**: You can opt-out of all Relevant Advertising delivered by AT&T AdWorks on your computer by visiting this page.
 You will need to opt-out on **each** computer browser you wish to exclude.
-' + '*   **Mobile Advertising from AT&T Adworks**: You can opt-out of receiving Relevant Advertising delivered by AT&T AdWorks by visiting this page on your mobile device.
+' + '*   **Mobile Advertising from AT&T Adworks**: You can opt-out of receiving Relevant Advertising delivered by AT&T AdWorks on your mobile device.
 You will need to opt-out on **each** mobile device you wish to exclude.' + '
-    *   You also can follow the steps below:' + '
+    *   You can follow the steps below:' + '
         *   From your AT&T mobile device you want to opt out, go to http://205.234.28.93/mobileoptout/ ' + '*   Make sure you are on the AT&T wireless network, and not on any Wi-Fi ' + '*   Choose the blue Opt-Out button.
 You should receive the following message: "Thank you.
 This device will not be receiving AT&T AdWorks Relevant Advertising"